-Positioning of the Master Design as a study programme
+Positioning of the Master Design

 International perspective

+What stands out is that the design research of our students is context-bound, but that the network in which they acquire and share knowledge is worldwide.
 This is in line with our vision, which sees the profession as explicitly international.
-We closely follow developments within the Design Research Society, the Social Design Showdown, the Information Design Conference, St. Verhalende Journalistiek/Narrative Journalism Foundation, and work together with the Master Design of the Hochschule der Künste Bern and HR-lector Anja Overdiek from Creating 010.
+We closely follow developments within the Design Research Society, the Social Design Showdown, the Information Design Conference, St. Verhalende Journalistiek/Narrative Journalism Foundation, and work together with the Master Design of the Hochschule der Künste Bern and Lectoraten such as Anja Overdiek’s at Creating 010.

 In addition, our tutors (and students) bring international networks with them through their own practice and design research.
 In this way, the position of the study programme in the broader field is constantly monitored and, where necessary, refined.
-We continuously translate our current practical, methodical and theoretical knowledge into our education.

 Learning Lines